How to Apply

 - Required documentation for student visa

-*Please note that original transcripts are required from all undergraduate and graduate academic institutions you have attended and must be sent directly from the institution.
+¹Original transcripts must be sent directly from the institution.
 If your academic records are not in English, you must provide a notarized English translation from a certified professional and upload it with the original transcript or copy.

 We prioritize applications from current Marymount students interested in pursuing the one-year add-on MBA or who plan to start MBA coursework immediately after completing the undergraduate program.
 We do not require an application fee, MCU transcript or personal statement.
 We just need a completed application and commitment deposit.
 If you’re an international student, you must update your Confidential Statement of Financial Support Form and supporting bank documentation.